Santa-Bunny/magic-wifi-handler/docs/README.md

 ```
 You can then refer to the libtins library for definitions.

-To differentiate between libtins and magicWiFi, to use magicWiFi, the namespace is `magicwifi::` instead of `libtins::`
+To differentiate between libtins and magicWiFi, to use magicWiFi, the namespace is `magicwifi::` instead of `Tins::`